Skip to main content (Press Enter).

 Family/VSO Update Notes

 USS Oklahoma Sailor Accounted For From World War II (Kesler, D.)

-Baker 2nd Class David L. Kesler, killed during World War II, was accounted for on Jan.
+The Defense POW/MIA Accounting Agency (DPAA) announced today that Baker 2nd Class David L. Kesler, 23, of Berthoud, Colorado, killed during World War II, was accounted for on Jan.
 17, 2019.

 On Dec.
 7, 1941, Kesler was assigned to the battleship USS Oklahoma, which was moored at Ford Island, Pearl Harbor, when the ship was attacked by Japanese aircraft.
 The USS Oklahoma sustained multiple torpedo hits, which caused it to quickly capsize.
 The attack on the ship resulted in the deaths of 429 crewmen, including Kesler.